garvit3835/product-docs-feature/how-to-guides/cloud-services/azure/connecting-to-key-vault.md

 ![Azure Key Vault creation](../../../.gitbook/assets/azure-key-vault-creation.png)

-### Step 2: Configuring IAM role for Key Vault
+### Step 2: Configuring IAM Role and Secrets in Key Vault

-Now that you have set up the Key Vault, you need to configure it and install dependencies in your DevBox to make the connection.
+To make the connection, you need to set up the IAM Role and install dependencies in your DevBox.

 1. Go to **Home > Key Vaults** and click on the key vault you just created.
 2. Then go to **Access Control (IAM)** and click on **Add role assignment**.